 ETHICS SCHOLARSHIP APPLICATION

 In accordance with its mission to teach and inspire ethical leadership, the Richard Richards Institute for Ethics is offering $1,000 scholarships to high school students planning to attend Weber State University and who have been selected as “Ethics Scholars.”
 To be considered for selection as an “Ethics Scholar,” please submit the online application below and follow directions on sending in additional documentation.
-Selections will be announced as part of the Keys to Success program at each high school and recognized at the Ethics Scholarship Banquet at Weber State University.
+Selections will be announced at the Ethics Scholarship Banquet at Weber State University.
 Scholarship winners and their parents will be informed before the banquet and are strongly encouraged to attend.

 Application Deadline: Friday, February 28, 2020

 Application Instructions: First, gather the following information and attach them below (if these items are not attached to your application, you may not be eligible for a scholarship):

 - High school transcript including current GPA and ACT scores (unofficial copy, such as a scanned PDF is acceptable).